Pediatric Acute Care Nurse Practitioner

 • All applicants must be registered in the United States as a professional nurse.
 Graduates of nursing schools in foreign countries must successfully complete the certification program administered by the Commission on Graduates of Foreign Nursing Schools and must be licensed in Wisconsin.

-• Two years of practice in an acute care setting is required for acute care students prior to beginning clinical practicum course work.
+• Two years of practice in an acute care setting is required for acute care students prior to applying for admission.

 • GRE not required.